 About the training

-- Importance of data quality and the lines of evidence approach to risk assessment
+- The value of the lines of evidence approach to risk assessment.

 Why should you attend?

 - Learn how to interpret ground-gas and vapour data and how to design cost effective gas management systems

 - Understand how gas management systems can affect construction project delivery

 - Ensure appropriate design solutions are implemented safely

 Simon is the founder and managing director of Ground-Gas Solutions Ltd (GGS).
 With over forty years’ experience as a professional geologist, Simon has devoted more than twenty five years to ground-gas contamination issues and innovative environmental monitoring methodologies.

 Simon has a first degree in Geology from University of Manchester and a Masters in Engineering Geology from University of Leeds.
 He is a chartered engineer through the Institute of Materials, Minerals and Mining and is a Fellow of the Geological Society.